Temperature Converter

 Frequently Asked Questions

-Why do different countries use different temperature scales?
+Why are there different temperature scales?

-How accurate are the conversion formulas?
+How accurate are online temperature converters?

 Temperature Conversion Examples